 Why is it Called a Crippled Wall?

-These kinds of walls are seen commonly on homes built before the 1960s by the sloped hillsides.
+These kinds of walls are seen commonly on homes built before the 1960s by sloped hillsides.
 Therefore, it is very old-fashioned to have it these days.
-It started losing fame after the year 1980 due its intrinsic structural susceptibility to seismic activities like earthquakes.
+It started losing fame after the year 1980 due to its intrinsic structural susceptibility to seismic activities like earthquakes.
 If the cripple wall fails, the living area of the home falls

 to the street level, causing the property to slide off its foundation.
 So, the amount of risk calculated made its usage lesser with years ahead.

 Although it is quite commendable, how it takes much imagination to construct a house on a slope of a hilly area crippled walls have the ability to cause vast issues depending on whether they are retrofitted and anchored precisely.